-Little Dot loved dots and shaped my love of polka-dots.
+Little Dot shaped my love of polka-dots.
 She may be the reason I see little floaty things at the periphery of my vision.
 Since there wasn’t a character who liked stripes, or some other geometric shape, I don’t have a control group.

 Bazooka Joe gave me my love of turtlenecks and is the reason I consumed quantities of bubblegum.

-Did the comics we read lead to a national obsession with our weight and being rich, even to naming our dogs ‘Dollar’?
+Did the comics we read lead to a national obsession with our weight and being rich, even to naming our dogs ‘Dollar’ like Richie Rich did?
 (I should have thought bigger and not named my dog, Small Change.)
 Or, were we already obsessed with those things, and comics reflected our national character?

 I also love ponytails.
 Deborah Walley, who played Gidget, and had a ponytail, was a favorite.
 So was Sally Field, who played the Gidge on television.

 I bought the new issue of Ponytail every week, and this affirmed my erroneous belief that girls can’t do chemistry, and that wearing mini skirts was the bomb.
 For a short time, I wore skirts so short, you could see my religion.
 I gave them up for practical reasons; I hated pantyhose and I really hated being followed by creepy men.

 Now, those mini dresses are perfect tunic tops over leggings.

 I was positive I was missing out on something thanks to Archie and the gang, whether it was being blonde, going to some party, or not having a cool group of kids to hang out with.

 What I failed to realize was that spending so much time reading caused me to miss out.
 I should have been learning how to neck from a friend, instead of reading about sex in Fanny Hill.